-- Some samples are 'one of a kind'.
-The sample should not be damaged and data lost.
-We do our utmost to insure the survival of every sample without adding unknown artifacts, damaging the system, or endangering the operator. - We can process samples to tight thickness tolerances by allowing the correction of the initial, measured surface profile for the actual measured remaining silicon thickness. - With the optional thickness measurement system, area of interest thinning can be done to less than 4 microns. - No curvature calculations, force feedback or other gimmicks.
-Four, five, or six axes are not required; only proper surface profile • measurement and processing to the measured profile. - The samples are processed to the initial measured profile that can be corrected for changes that occur during processing by either entering manual thickness measurements or using the optional thickness measurement system.
-Correction of the measured profile for stress re-distribution during thinning is mandatory for minimal thickness variation and can only be accomplished by multiple, spatially repeatable, thickness measurements. - We can perform any mechanical process required to prepare a sample.
-Creating a holding fixture, heat sink removal, substrate delayering, substrate removal, removal of stacked die, C4 ball exposure, even die delayering.
-We can even remove devices from PCB assemblies. - New problems often require new techniques and processes.
-RKD is the only company that continues to support all of its customers with new software, new techniques, and new processes as they are developed. - RKD can provide custom fixtures for unusual devices, packages, and problems.
-We provide all aspects of customer support; custom • fixtures, software upgrades, process development, and general problem solving. - RKD Systems supports semiconductor failure analysis and related fields only.
-We do not polish gems, polish fiber optics, process • metallographic samples, or sell microscopes.
+- We can process samples to tight thickness tolerances by allowing the correction of the initial, measured surface profile for the actual measured remaining silicon thickness. - No curvature calculations, force feedback or other gimmicks.
+Four, five, or six axes are not required; only proper surface profile measurement and processing to the measured profile. - The samples are processed to the initial measured profile that can be corrected for changes that occur during processing by either entering manual thickness measurements or connecting to an automated thickness measurement system.
+Correction of the measured profile for stress re-distribution during thinning is mandatory for minimal thickness variation and can only be accomplished by multiple, spatially repeatable, point thickness measurements. - We can perform any mechanical process required to prepare a sample.
+Creating a holding fixture, heat sink removal, substrate delayering, substrate removal, removal of stacked die, C4 ball exposure, even die delayering. - New problems often require new techniques and processes.
+RKD Systems is the only company that continues to support all of its customers with new software, new techniques, and new processes as they are developed. - RKD Systems supports semiconductor failure analysis only.
+We do not polish gems or fiber optics and we do not process metallographic samples or sell microscopes.